SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 }
 ```

-Then the version with `-SNAPSHOT` must be pushed to the main branch and a release must be created on GitHub.
+Then the version without `-SNAPSHOT` suffix in the `gradle.properties` file must be pushed to the main branch and a release must be created on GitHub.
 This will trigger the `release.yml` workflow, which will then publish the release to Maven Central.

 ## Sources